ethanwaldo/chess/README.md

-# Python Chess Game
+# Python Chess Game with AI

 A complete, fully-functional chess game with a graphical user interface (GUI) built using Python and the Pygame library.
-This project features a robust engine that enforces all standard and advanced chess rules, making it AI-ready.
+This project features a robust engine that enforces all standard and advanced chess rules and includes an AI opponent powered by OpenAI's GPT models.

 ## Features
 * **Complete Chess Logic:** A fully implemented chess engine that handles all aspects of gameplay.
+* **AI Opponent:** Play against an AI powered by a large language model (LLM) from OpenAI.
 * **Standard and Special Moves:** Includes all standard piece movements as well as the three special moves:
     * Castling (Kingside and Queenside)
     * En Passant